hasura/graphql-engine/docs/graphql/core/auth/index.rst

   column in your database)*.

   Hasura uses the role/user information in the session variables and the actual request itself to validate the request against the rules defined by you.
-If the request/operation is allowed, it generates an SQL query, which includes the row/column-level constraints from the access control rules, and sends it to the database to perform the required operation (*fetch the required rows for queries, insert/edit rows for mutations, etc.*).
+If the request/operation is allowed, it generates a SQL query, which includes the row/column-level constraints from the access control rules, and sends it to the database to perform the required operation (*fetch the required rows for queries, insert/edit rows for mutations, etc.*).